USAG-H HHC welcomes new commander

 |0

-This work, USAG-H HHC welcomes new commander [Image 2 of 2], by SGT Estevan Hidalgo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG-H HHC welcomes new commander, by Jeff Nagan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.